NFL cheerleading: Teams without cheerleaders

 As of 2025, seven teams do not have cheerleading squads: the Buffalo Bills, Chicago Bears, Cleveland Browns, Los Angeles Chargers, New York Giants, New York Jets, and Pittsburgh Steelers.
 The Giants are the only existing NFL franchise that has never had cheerleaders.

 The Buffalo Bills endorsed the officially independent Buffalo Jills from 1966 to 2013; when several cheerleaders sued both the Bills and the Jills organizations, the Jills suspended operations.

 Because the Packers' cheerleading squads only perform at home games, Super Bowl XLV between the Steelers and the Packers was the first Super Bowl to not feature cheerleaders.

 Teams of "unofficial" cheerleaders began emerging in 2010 for NFL teams that did not have their own dance squad.
 These unofficial cheerleaders are not sanctioned by the NFL or any franchise in the NFL and therefore are not allowed to perform at games, represent the football team at any outside functions, or use any of the team's branding or trademarked colors on their uniforms.
-The teams are sponsored by local businesses, and the cheerleaders perform prior to the game, at tailgate parties, and other local events.
+The teams are sponsored by local businesses, and the cheerleaders perform prior to the game, at tailgate parties, and at other local events.
 Some also attend the local NFL games in uniform, and sit together in their block of season ticket seats.
 Their audition process, costuming, and choreography are very similar to official NFL cheer teams.
 Some also produce an annual swimsuit calendar, just like the official cheerleaders.
 All of the independent teams hope at some point to be embraced by the NFL as "official" cheerleaders of their local teams.